Academy maniacs: Inclination to kill

-According to Anoufriev, the idea of killing came from Lytkin, arguing that, unlike Lytkin, killing did not give him the satisfaction or relief he had hoped for, and only did it because "he put it where it wasn't necessary".
-"I will just say—he is a leader.
+According to Anoufriev, the idea of killing came from Lytkin, arguing that, unlike Lytkin, killing did not give him the satisfaction or relief he had hoped for; "I will just say—he is a leader.
 He did not influence, but was an instigator of crimes," said Anoufriev.
 In the course of the investigation, Anoufriev stated in the testimony that he planned to move to St. Petersburg in the future, where he wanted to commit more crimes, but later refuted his claims.